This chapter deals extensively with how to build a good relationship with clients.

 First up, you have to be flexible when it comes to training your clients.

-Flexibility means that you accept that and try to fit them in at another time during the week.
+Flexibility means accepting that and trying to fit them in at another time during the week.

-If you plan well and leave times available to accommodate changes like this, it really shouldn’t be a problem either.
+If you plan well and leave times available to accommodate changes like this, it shouldn’t be a problem.

-The ability to be flexible and change things up also can be true for training programs themselves.
+The ability to be flexible and change things up can also be true for training programs.

 If something isn’t working for a client, you should have alternatives.

-A personal trainer certainly needs to be motivated and driven, especially when dealing with their clients.
+A personal trainer must be motivated and driven, especially when dealing with their clients.

-It’s your energy and attitude that can even pick them up on days when training is the furthest thing from their mind.
+Your energy and attitude can even pick them up on days when training is the furthest thing from their mind.

 Think of a client that’s had a bad day at work.